 Examinations and tests are used to assess progress or attainment (the final level or grade that has been reached).
 A test is often used for a smaller unit of work or an individual learning task that does not count towards final grades e.g. a vocabulary test in a languages lesson to assess the amount learned; an end of unit science test to assess progress made.
 Examination is the term we use when the mark achieved will count towards a final grade e.g. a module examination in science or mathematics.
 Although we often think that an examination is writing answers to questions sitting at a desk in the hall, there are many more ways that we assess in the academy including coursework, practical examinations, multiple choice papers, written projects (especially in BTEC subjects) and so on.
 Please refer to the hand book for each subject for more information about the assessment used by each.

 A serious sanction used when a student’s behaviour does not meet our academy code of conduct.
-Exclusions can be either that the student is sent home for a fixed period of time (External Exclusion) or the student could serve a period of isolation time in our Isolation 2 Room (Internal Exclusion).
+Exclusions are when the student is sent home for a fixed period of time (Fixed Term Exclusion).

 Nunthorpe is an Extended Academy.
 It provides a range of services and activities beyond the academy day, to help meet the needs of children, young people, their families and the wider community.

-Our Extended Services include Learning and Leisure Courses, Parenting Support Programmes, Enrichment Activities, Study Support Activities, Holiday Activities, Nunthorpe Youth Club, the Hiring of Academy Facilities, the specialism and the summer academy.
+Our Extended Services include Parenting Support Programmes, Enrichment Activities, Study Support Activities, and the Hiring of Academy Facilities.

 Activities run by faculties and houses which are extra to normal lesson time.
 Some activities are regular weekly events that link to curriculum areas e.g. sports clubs.
-Other activities are one-offs which act as community builders or rewards e.g. Year 11 Residential.
+Other activities are one-offs which act as community builders or rewards e.g. Attendance Trip.

-Groups of related subjects or larger subject areas e.g. Maths or Humanities which includes Geography, History, Philosophy & Ethics, Psychology and Sociology.
+Groups of related subjects or larger subject areas e.g. Maths or Humanities which includes Geography, History, Philosophy & Ethics, and Psychology.

 Fire and Emergency Evacuations

 Periodic fire drills and evacuations do take place at the academy.
-Students assemble on the tennis courts in House Tutor Groups and are registered.
-Students are expected to exit the site in silence as quickly and sensibly as possible without running.
+Students are expected to exit the site in silence as quickly and sensibly as possible without running and line up alphabetically in House and Tutor group order on the tennis courts.
 We take all such emergency evacuations very seriously indeed.

-When students have accidents during the academy day they need to report to Main Reception who will then call for the duty first-aider to deal with the incident.
+When students have accidents during the academy day they need to report to a staff member who will then call for the duty first-aider to deal with the incident via BFL Medical.
 We cannot treat injuries that happened outside of the academy day.
 In addition, we are not permitted to issue Paracetamol to students.
 Should your child require pain killers you will need to provide sufficient for the academy day for them to carry in their pocket.

 Free School Meals (FSM)

-Forms are available from Student Reception to apply for free school meals.
+Forms are available from Main Reception and online to apply for free school meals.
 We would ask that ANY family that thinks they might be eligible for free school meals to apply.
 Not only will it benefit you as a family but it also benefits the academy as the number of students on free school meals affects our budget.
 Should you require any assistance with this do not hesitate to ring the academy.
-You can speak to Ruth Walker, Receptionist (telephone 310561) in confidence.
+You can speak to Janet Coverdale, Administration Assistant (telephone 01642 310561) in confidence.

 Faculty Support Assistants.
 Members of staff who work with faculties to develop resources and display and analyse data.
 FSAs also cover lessons in the event of a teacher being absent.